smaht-dac/smaht-pipeline-utils/docs/contribute_pipeline.rst

 Each step of the pipeline that needs to execute in a single computing environment must be defined in a corresponding workflow description file using one of the supported languages.
 At the moment we are supporting two standards, `Common Workflow Language <https://www.commonwl.org>`__ (CWL) and `Workflow Description Language <https://openwdl.org>`__ (WDL), and we are working to add support for more standards (e.g., Snakemake).

-Each step codified as a workflow description file will execute on a single EC2 machine through our executioner software, Tibanna.
+Each step codified as a workflow description file will execute on a single EC2 machine through our executioner software, `Tibanna <https://github.com/4dn-dcic/tibanna>`__.

 *Note: the workflow description file must have a .wdl or .cwl extension to be recognized during the automated deployment.*